5 things to know about website photography if you’re launching a business

 - Use consistent typography.

-By taking the time to get on top of visual branding, you’re helping to engender stronger connections with your target audience, making your brand more recognisable.
+By taking the time to get on top of visual branding, you’re engendering stronger connections with your target audience, making your brand more recognisable.
 The chances of your content being remembered is also increased.
 In turn, this drives business referral rates and increases growth.
-Of course, having a consistent set of website photos provides visitors with a professional, credible image of your business and increases consumer trust too.
+Of course, having a consistent set of website photos provides visitors with a professional, credible image of your business and increases consumer trust.

 Research visual trends